top of page

 What about future years?

-Once enrolled, a student does not need to submit another application to continue attending Telra Institute in subsequent years.
+If you are planning to continue attending Telra, once enrolled, a student does not need to submit another application nor enter a lottery to remain a Telra Institute in subsequent years.
+(Once you're in, you're in!)

 Doc Reqs